ChainX-Parliament/General-Grants-Program/grants/speculative/README.md

   <img src="./src/General_Grants_Program.png" style="width:1300px";>
 </p>

 ChainX has been fully open sourced.
-As part of promoting ChainX’s ecosysterm.
+As part of promoting ChainX’s ecosystem.
 ChainX Council will provide a comprehensive subsidy plan, mainly for software development, community development and market expansion.

 ---